andrew/ultimate-awesome/README.md

 - [awesome-julia-security](https://github.com/bad-antics/awesome-julia-security) - A curated list of 95+ Julia security packages — cryptography, network security, binary analysis, ML for security, privacy, and more.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
+- [awesome-ai-art](https://github.com/brandonhimpfen/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
 - [awesome-altcoins](https://github.com/brandonhimpfen/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-apis](https://github.com/brandonhimpfen/awesome-apis) - A curated list of high-quality APIs, SDKs, developer tools, open data sources, and API design resources.
 - [awesome-automl](https://github.com/brandonhimpfen/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-cassandra](https://github.com/brandonhimpfen/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
 - [awesome-decentralized-identity](https://github.com/brandonhimpfen/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/brandonhimpfen/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
+- [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-distributed-databases](https://github.com/brandonhimpfen/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-elon-musk](https://github.com/brandonhimpfen/awesome-elon-musk) - A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.
 - [awesome-environmental-engineering](https://github.com/brandonhimpfen/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.